rios0rios0/guide/Code-Style/Python/Printing-and-Logging.md

 ![Loguru Exception Colorize](.assets/printing-and-logging-04.png)

-For more information, you guessed what I’m about to say: go to [Loguru’s documentation](https://loguru.readthedocs.io/en/stable/api/logger.html).
+For more information, you guessed what I'm about to say: go to [Loguru's documentation](https://loguru.readthedocs.io/en/stable/api/logger.html).